hanjinliu/cylindra/docs/basics.md

 Throughout this documentation, you'll find following notations:

 :material-arrow-right-thin-circle-outline: API: `ui.<method-name>`

-:material-arrow-right-thin-circle-outline: GUI: `XXX > YYY` or many some shortcut keys
+:material-arrow-right-thin-circle-outline: GUI: `XXX > YYY` or maybe some shortcut keys

 These notations tell you how to do the same thing programmatically or manually.
 You can also open the command palette (++ctrl+p++) to search for the operation.